 A motorist can't be convicted of motor vehicle homicide unless there's proof that the motorist's driving was a legal cause of the death.
 In other words, there needs to be a direct link between the defendant's driving and the death.

-- Offenses involving DUI or driving on a revoked license.
 Generally, a motor vehicle homicide offense that involves driving under the influence (DUI) or driving on a revoked license is a class IIA felony.
 Convicted motorists face up to 20 years in prison and a one-to-15-year license revocation.
 And if the offense involves DUI or driving on a revoked license and the driver has a prior DUI or driving-on-a-revoked-license conviction, the offense is a class II felony.
 Anyone convicted of motor vehicle homicide as a class II felony is looking at one to 15 years in prison and a 15-year license revocation.

 Motor vehicle homicide is a serious criminal charge that can result in a long prison sentence.
 If you've been arrested for motor vehicle homicide—or any other crime—get in contact with a criminal defense attorney right away.
 The facts of every case are different.
 An experienced defense attorney can explain how the law applies to the facts of your case and help you decide on the best plan of action.